U.S. Route 31E: Kentucky

-When the rerouting of 31E in Nelson and Spencer Counties was being planned, a survey of historic sites that could have been affected by the new route was studied, especially if the sites could one day become listed on the National Register of Historic Places.

 History

+In the 19th century, much of the present-day route of US 31E was a stagecoach path between Louisville and Nashville, and before that a postal route at least by 1820.

+Originally part of the Jackson Highway, the Works Progress Administration measured the total distance on US 31E in Kentucky as 147.8 mi.

+US 37 and US 143

 The American Association of State Highway Officials (AASHO) adopted a resolution against split routes in 1934.
 In order to eliminate the split in US 31 between Nashville, Tennessee, and Louisville, Kentucky, AASHO commissioned U.S. Route 37, replacing US 31E from the Louisville area south to Glasgow, Kentucky, where it then followed Kentucky Route 63 and several routes in Tennessee to Chattanooga.
 The rest of US 31E from Glasgow to Nashville was assigned U.S. Route 143.
 This proposed route was extended southwest to Centerville in 1938 and Jackson in 1944 via State Route 100 and State Route 20.
 US 31W would have become the main route of US 31.

 Kentucky and Tennessee refused to accept the renumbering and never changed signage for the routes.
 In 1952, AASHO re-recognized the split, officially restoring the US 31E and US 31W designations.